-The center was established by Dr. Ramesh Kolluru, Vice President for Research at UL Lafayette, to provide a collaborative entrepreneurial environment where the university, partner universities, the State, and the business community can come together to innovate, create value and make Louisiana a better place to live, work and do business.
+The center was established by Dr. Ramesh Kolluru, Vice President for Research, Innovation and Economic Development at UL Lafayette, to provide a collaborative entrepreneurial environment where the university, partner universities, the State, and the business community can come together to innovate, create value and make Louisiana a better place to live, work and do business.

 CBIT is housed within Abdalla Hall, located in the University Research Park.
 Its location facilitates easy access to the centers clients while providing access to advanced technology infrastructure including supercomputing, visualization and high-speed fiber-optic communications.